 Summer in Nebraska can be a lot of fun and a great time to enjoy the outdoors.
 It’s an ideal season to be outside on your front porch or your backyard patio — but not if your lawn is turning brown or wilting due to summer heat.
 To protect your lawn and keep it looking great all summer, even when the sun is at its harshest, here are a few tips to follow.

-How To Protect Grass From Extreme Heat
+How To Keep Your Grass Green In Summer Heat

 There are a few steps you can take to prevent your grass from burning in summer including:

 - Protect it from insects and disease